nuroflux™

 Cross-Disciplinary Innovation

-The proprietary nuroflux™ wearable system will non-invasively monitor brain perfusion alongside vital activity to assist specialists.
-The current gold-standard for objective brain perfusion analysis in stroke patients is CT perfusion imaging.
+The proprietary nuroflux™ wearable system will non-invasively monitor brain activity and blood flow alongside vital activity to assist specialists.
+The current gold-standard for objective brain blood flow in stroke patients is CT perfusion imaging.
 Repeated CT perfusion imaging is limited due to the ionizing radiation exposure risk for patients.
-Furthermore CT imaging does not provide continuous monitoring.
-In the time periods between CT scans (including during trearment) there is no way to quantitatively monitor brain activity and perfusion.
+Furthermore, CT imaging does not provide continuous monitoring.
+In the time periods between CT scans (including during treatment), there is no way to quantitatively monitor brain activity and blood flow.

-nuroflux™ is being developed to provide continuous, realtime monitoring of stroke treatment, to detect signs of new stroke events and to monitor stroke rehabilitation.
+nuroflux™ is being developed to provide continuous, real-time monitoring of stroke patients to detect signs of new stroke events and to monitor stroke treatment.

-The recurrence of stroke is a stark possibility for stroke patients in the short and long term. nuroflux™ is being designed to be self-administered for remote monitoring outside the clinic for at-risk patients.
+The recurrence of stroke is a stark possibility for stroke patients in the short and long term.
+Therefore, the nuroflux™ device is being designed to be self-administered by high-risk patients for remote monitoring outside the clinic.

 Collaborating Institutions